 - Practice patient care management in a compounding pharmacy

-- Work alongside health care providers at a local medical office to provide patient care
+- Collaborate with a local health care provider’s office to provide patient care

-- Provide educational seminars to Potter’s House patients
+- Provide educational seminars to Potter’s House Apothecary patients and local providers

 - Provide clinical consults in the following areas of medicine: